nidhirajkotia/nodeapidemo/README.md

 # Steps to run the application

 - Click on the URL: https://node-apidemo.herokuapp.com/, You will see a message "Welcome to Home page !!"
-- Click on the URL: https://node-apidemo.herokuapp.com/employeeapi/, You will see 3 routes '/create_employee', 'view_employee' and 'delete_employee'
+- Click on the URL: https://node-apidemo.herokuapp.com/employeeapi/, You will see 3 routes '/create_employee', '/view_employee' and '/delete_employee'

 ##### create_employee
 - Click on '/create_employee' route and then on 'Try it out' button